crustio/crust-wiki/docs/preview-network-maxwell.md

 ## Benefits and Rewards
-The preview network provides staking and authoring rewards (total 540,000 CRU), and storage market rewards.
-The staking and authoring rewards are distributed in 2 years.
-The initial reward for each era (6 hours) is 750CRU, including 600CRU staking reward and 150CRU authoring reward.
-The era reward is halved every 90 days.
+The preview network provides 540,000 CRU as the reward for staking and generating block.
+The initial amount of reward for staking and generating block is 750 CRU per era(6 hours),  including 600CRU staking reward and 150CRU generating reward.
+The era reward will be halved every 360 eras(90 days), finally, the total amount of reward will be 540,000 CRU.
+If a validatior/candidater has guarantors, no matter who claim the reward, all the participators can receive the reward.

 ## Developer